Length Generalization Bounds for Transformers

-\begin{theorem}[Informal version of \cref{cor:crasp_undecidable_complexity}] There is no algorithm for perfectly learning a $\CRASP$ program $P$ (given an upper bound on the size of $P$), even if $P$ only has depth two.
-Thus, no such algorithm exists for transformers at depth 2 and beyond. \end{theorem} The consequence for transformers is a corollary of the depth-preserving equivalence between \CRASP{} and transformers \citep{yang2025kneedeep}.
-In particular, the lengths of strings necessary for length generalization must grow faster than any computable function, including even the very fast growing Ackermann function \citep{oeis_A046859}.
+\begin{theorem}[Informal version of \cref{cor:crasp_undecidable_complexity}] There is no terminating algorithm for perfectly learning a $\CRASP$ program $P$ (given an upper bound on the size of $P$), even if $P$ only has depth two.
+Thus, no such algorithm exists for transformers of depth two or beyond. \end{theorem} The consequence for transformers is a corollary of the depth-preserving equivalence between \CRASP{} and transformers \citep{yang2025kneedeep}.
+In particular, the lengths of strings necessary for length generalization must grow faster than any computable function.

 \OMIT{ computable, that is, larger than $\Omega(\exp(\text{BB}(|P|)))$ (exponential in the busy beaver function \citep{rado1962on}).\footnote{Proof sketch: \Citet{jones1984register} encode register machines as Diophantine equations, where the size of the solution scales exponentially with the runtime of the (halting) machine.
 From this, we can derive that the length complexity of any class of $\CRASP$ programs must grow at least exponentially in the runtime of halting Turing machines of that size. }